Bolicrad/portfolio/source/portfolio/index.md

 * Engine: Unity
 * Specical: Won Tencent 2019 Next Idea Excellence Award [(Top 16)](https://gameinstitute.qq.com/yxds-2019/works/vote#gameNav)

 This project is a 2D platformer game where players could explore multiple themed worlds, using swords and elementary magics to fight against various bosses.
-I worked on this title for about 4 months with a team of 5, including another programmer and 3 artists.
+I worked on this title for about 4 months with a team of 5,i ncluding another programmer and 3 artists.
 I mainly focused on the design and programming work of enemy AI and Boss Fights.
 I also instructed the artist team to create the tilemap, designed the level blocks in the 3.0 version, and coded for the level random generating algorithms.

 <iframe src="https://itch.io/embed/461243" height="167" width="100%" frameborder="0"><a href="https://mcatin.itch.io/retrieve">ReTrieve by MCATIN, 419152731, Bolicrad, Daemonn</a></iframe>

 ### [See more details in this Dev Story post.](/post/Retrieve)
 <!-- ### [Download from itch.io](https://mcatin.itch.io/retrieve) -->

-## b) Project Haiku
+## c) Project Haiku

 <!-- ![](/gallery/Haiku1.JPG) -->